 Also, check the plans against the processing checklists which are available on the website.
 These checklists are used by Council officers to assess your plans and specifications.

 Set your plans out in an order that makes it easy to find the information requested.
 A contents page showing the order and plan or page numbers is really helpful.

-If information is hard to find, you may get unnecessary requests for further information.
+If the information is hard to find, you may get unnecessary requests for further information.
 This wastes everyone’s time.

 Requests for further information are responded to quickly

 If you have missed something in your plans or specifications and receive a request for further information, ensure that the correct information is supplied and that it is compliant.
 Supply ALL of the information requested together.
 Remember that the processing clock stops (as required by law) while the Council waits for you to respond.
 The clock does not resume until ALL of the information requested has been supplied and the Council is satisfied that it is adequate.
 By checking your plans and specifications thoroughly prior to application, you can avoid this happening.
 Check your plans against the processing checklist available on the Build Waikato.

 Every time a building officer has to revisit an application due to requests for further information or spend extra time hunting for information in poorly set out plans, that time slot becomes unavailable to other applicants who have taken the time to present full and accurate and well set out plans.